-When predictors of lean phenotype were analyzed using logistic regression (Table 2), there was a clinically significant negative association of lean phenotype with plasma leptin (P = 0.026), GIP (P = 0.052), and spexin (P = 0.105) levels.
-Although some of the P values do not reach the threshold for statistical significance, they are low enough to imply a statistical trend, which remains clinically relevant.
-For each unit increase in leptin, the odds of the lean phenotype decreased by approximately 10%.
-On the other hand, there was an increase in the likelihood of the lean phenotype with higher plasma amylin levels and a history of bariatric surgery, after accounting for the impact of leptin and gut hormones (GIP and amylin).
-A margins plot demonstrated that the probability of lean phenotype was mainly predicted by amylin, and the other hormones served to increase the threshold for the amylin effect on fat mass percentage (Figure 1).
-The only predictor of leptin sensitivity (a proxy for lower tertile leptin levels) was fat mass percentage, with greater fat mass being associated with an increase in plasma leptin-interpreted as a decrease in leptin sensitivity [22].
-In addition, immediately after SSFR, there was no change in leptin sensitivity with the sudden loss of fat mass, but at visit three, there was a decline in leptin sensitivity (Figure 2).
+When predictors of lean phenotype were analyzed using logistic regression (Table 2), there was a clinically significant negative association of lean phenotype with serum leptin (p= 0.026), GIP (p= 0.052) and spexin (p= 0.105) levels.
+Although some of the p values do not reach the threshold for statistical significance, they are low enough to imply a statistical trend which remains clinically relevant.
+For each unit increase in leptin, the odds of lean phenotype decreased by approximately 10%.
+On the other hand, there was an increase in lean phenotype with increase in serum amylin and history of bariatric surgery after accounting for the impact of leptin, and gut hormones (GIP and amylin).
+A margins plot demonstrated that the probability of lean phenotype was mainly predicted by amylin and the other hormones served to increase the threshold for the amylin effect on fat mass% (Figure 1).

+The only predictor of leptin sensitivity (a proxy for lower tertile leptin levels) was fat mass % with greater fat mass being associated with increase in serum leptin that we took to indicate decrease in leptin sensitivity [22].
+In addition, immediately after SSFR there was no change in leptin sensitivity with sudden loss of fat mass but at visit 3 there was a decline in leptin sensitivity (Figure 2).